Skip to main content

 )

-Developer-Level Instructions via System Role
+Developer-Level Instructions via System and Developer Roles

 This info is only applicable to the gpt-oss-120b model.